 What began as virtualization of servers has expanded into a far more wide-reaching approach to software-defined control over server hardware resources.
 Virtualization has transitioned into a mainstream technology in today's datacenters and is widely used to increase hardware utilization as well as lower server operational costs in the datacenter.
-Virtualized infrastructures are proving to be a direct on-ramp into cloud computing, and cloud computing starts with a private cloud for most large organizations.
-In addition, containers have emerged, reinvented by Docker, as a disruptive technology that works in conjunction with VMs and cloud system software.
-Software-defined compute is about not only the virtualization of the underlying server and OS resources but also API enabling the entire infrastructure into a malleable and programmable instrument needed for tomorrow's agile cloud.
-Software-Defined Compute: Virtualization, Containers and Cloud System Software explores the individual technologies as well as the intersections and synergies between virtualization, container, and cloud system software.
+Virtualized infrastructures are proving to be an on-ramp and foundation for cloud computing, whether public or private.
+In addition, containers have emerged, reinvented by Docker, as a disruptive technology that often works in conjunction with VMs and cloud system software.
+Containers are also the technological glue that connects developers and infrastructure admins who are pursuing DevOps methodologies.
+Software-Defined Compute is about not only the virtualization of the underlying server and OS resources but also API enabling the entire infrastructure into a malleable and programmable instrument needed for tomorrow's agile cloud.
+Software-Defined Compute explores the individual technologies as well as the intersections and synergies between virtualization, containers, and cloud system software.